Miguel Lopes: Sporting CP

 In January 2013, Lopes joined fellow Big Three side Sporting CP on a five-and-a-half-year contract, with Marat Izmailov moving in the opposite direction.
 On 7 July, he agreed to a one-year loan deal at Olympique Lyonnais in Ligue 1.

 On 31 May 2015, Lopes was featured in the final of the Taça de Portugal against Braga, coming on as a substitute after the first-half dismissal of Cédric Soares.
 Although he was beaten by Rafa Silva who put the opposition 2–0 up, his side eventually won in a penalty shootout.

 Lopes returned to Spain on 6 August 2015, joining Granada CF on a one-year loan deal.

 Turkey

 The following season, still owned by Sporting, Lopes signed with Akhisarspor in the Süper Lig.
 Subsequently, the move was made permanent.

 On 10 May 2018, Lopes helped the club win their first professional trophy, the Turkish Cup.
 In the final, he scored once in the 3–2 win over Fenerbahçe SK.

 Lopes joined Kayserispor of the same league in July 2019, on a two-year contract.
 When he returned home for injury treatment the following March, he was unable to get back into Turkey due to COVID-19 restrictions, and his place was taken by Bosnian new signing Zoran Kvržić.

 Later career

 Lopes returned to Portugal in December 2021 after six years away, with the 35-year-old signing with C.F.
 Estrela da Amadora who had just been promoted to the second tier.
+On 11 June 2023, he scored in a 2–1 loss away to C.S.
+Marítimo, winning the promotion/relegation play-offs on penalties and returning to the top flight following a lengthy absence.

+In his later years, Lopes featured more often than not as a centre-back.
+He left the club on 18 July 2025, by mutual agreement.